int-brain-lab/iblrig/docs/source/hardware/assembly/behavior_rig.rst

 .. important::

    This page covers the physical rig, wiring, and hardware checks.
-For current IBLRIG v8 software installation and configuration, see :doc:`installation`.
+For current IBLRIG v8 software installation and configuration, see :doc:`/installation`.
-   For operating instructions, see :doc:`usage`.
+   For operating instructions, see :doc:`/usage`.

-For parts, quantities, and purchasing information, see :doc:`hardware_components_behavior`.
+For parts, quantities, and purchasing information, see :doc:`/hardware/bom/behavior_rig`.

 Introduction
 ============